Solar Incentives by State

 With the second-highest average electricity price in the US, solar panels offer the potential for massive energy cost savings in Connecticut.
 With that said, Connecticut isn’t overflowing with solar incentives – but every bit counts.

-• The Residential Energy Solutions program
+Connecticut’s Residential Energy Solutions program

-The Residential Energy Solutions program replaced net metering in 2022 and offers solar owners two choices for being compensated for the solar production.
+The Residential Energy Solutions program replaced net metering in 2022 and offers solar owners two choices for being compensated for solar production.

 The “netting option” is similar to net metering, but it also includes direct payments for each kilowatt-hour of solar generation.
 The “buy-all option” involves selling all of your solar production to your utility for on-bill credit compensation based on a flat rate per kWh.